vartanbeno/go-reddit/README.md

 You can view Reddit's official API documentation [here](https://www.reddit.com/dev/api/).

+## Differences from upstream

+**This project has been forked from [vartanbeno/go-reddit](https://github.com/vartanbeno/go-reddit).**

+Here are the differences from the upstream:

+* New Update Widget function
+* Added some missing subreddit settings
+* Fixing a couple of bugs
+* Added a stream for new comments on a subreddit

 ## Install

 To get a specific version from the list of [versions](https://github.com/vartanbeno/go-reddit/releases):